pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 (slightly greater than 1s given the ``sleep``).
 Similar to the above profiling output, we can see the remote operators that have been executed on worker 1 as part of executing this RPC request.

-Lastly, we can visualize remote execution using the tracing functionality provided by the profiler.
+In addition, we can visualize remote execution using the tracing functionality provided by the profiler.
 Let's add the following code to the above ``worker`` function:

 ::